expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 ### `NotificationBehavior`

-An object representing behavior that should be applied to the incoming notification.
+An object representing behavior that should be applied to incoming notifications when the app is foregrounded.

 ```ts
 export interface NotificationBehavior {